 Red flags are easily raised within the scoring system.
 If it appears you are diverting from your normal spending patterns, it could cause your score to go down.
 Again, make your changes after the loan funds.

-#3: DO CALL YOUR FIRST LIBERTY BANK LOAN CONSULTANT.
+#3: DO CALL YOUR FIRST LIBERTY BANK MORTGAGE CONSULTANT.

 If you have any questions during the loan process, we are here to help and we are just a phone call away.